carolinearvidsson/lin513/README.md

 `python3 main.py test trained_model test_data.tsv embeddings_train_test google1grams/*.txt`

-### Output (CFS)
+### Output (CFS) <a name='output'></a>

 The extracted features and manually annotated complexities of the training data will be used to train regression models, at present using Bayesian ridge regression (through scikitlearn).
 Before training, the program will create a number of versions of the feature matrix with different combinations of features.
-For this purpose, the features are grouped into two bigger categories, embeddings-based (770 features) and handcrafted (14 features).
+For this purpose, the features are grouped into two larger categories, embeddings-based (770 features) and handcrafted (14 features).
 The embeddings-based features are all based on BERT-embeddings and consist of word vectors (768 dimensions) and two cluster-related features.
 The combinations of features used to build separate models are as follows:

 - All features (784 features)
 - Only handcrafted (14 features)